KxSystems/docs/docs/ml/toolkit/fresh.md

 In particular, data should not contain text (strings or symbols), other than within the ID column.
 If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to appropriate numerical values.

-!!! tip "Formatting"

-    A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [preprocessing section](utilities/preproc.md) of the toolkit.
+!!! tip "A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [preprocessing section](utilities/preproc.md) of the toolkit"

 ## Calculated features